dyno-dev/fortune-extended-json-api/README.md

 - `jsonapi`: top-level object mainly used for describing version.
 Default: `{ version: '1.0' }`.
 - `castNumericIds`: whether to cast numeric id strings to numbers.
 Default: `true`.
 - `relationshipDelimiter`: how to detect a relationship field / filter.
 Default: `:`.
+- `allowRelationshipFilters`: allows more than fuzzy match filters for realtionships.
+Default: `false`

 Internal options: